 I made (4) filets with the 2 lb salmon filet and had a piece at the small end left over.

-I laid them in a Bradley rack* to make it easy to move them from the cutting board to the smoker and then back when they were finished cooking.
+I laid them in a rack to make it easy to move them from the cutting board to the smoker and then back when they were finished cooking.

 We often cook salmon in the smoker at very low temperatures but these are hot smoked at 225- 240°F. Set up your electric, charcoal, gas or wood smoker for about an hours worth of cooking and a nice fruit wood or something that is not too strong such as alder, cherry, apple, pecan, etc.